enotodden/nanb/README.md

 ### Does nanb support editing code?

-No. The whole idea is providing an environment for execution, letting you use your own editor to write code.
+No. The idea is providing an environment for execution, letting you use your own editor to write code.

-### Does nanb support jupyter style magic like `#!` for shell commands?
+### Does nanb support jupyter style magic?

 No, as that would make your files behave differently in nanb vs running your files using the regular python commmand.